 Features of the Original 1960s Moon Rover Buggy from GM and Boeing

 Lockheed officials report numerous technological advancements over the past 50 years that affected the Moon Rover buggy design.
 These updates and improvements have enabled engineers to include autonomy capabilities in the latest lunar buggy models.
 Autonomy makes it possible for these vehicles to transport samples and tools.

 It also enables space-travel crews to accomplish more while they are on the moon’s surface.
 More scientific work that moon surface mobility can support includes field geology, collection of samples, and initiation of experiments.

 Yet the original 1960s Moon Rover buggy that was produced by GM and Boeing also had important properties and components.
 The major features of these lunar rover vehicles (LRVs) included the following:

 • Motor.
 The original Moon Rover buggy had four brushed DC motors with approximately 0.25 hp.
 The usual speed of the LRV was 12.88 kph.
 However, the astronaut Eugene Cernan pushed an electric vehicle to reach 17.70 kph as a member of the Apollo 17 mission.

 • Power.
 This early lunar rover was powered by two 36-volt, 4.4-kWh silver-zinc batteries.
 These batteries had a parallel connection that produced a total capacity of 8.8 kWh.
-Although this was a much less sophisticated powering method than our current-day Lithium batteries, the lunar buggy could travel up to 80.47 kilometres per full charge.
+Although this was a much less sophisticated powering method than our current-day Lithium batteries, the lunar buggy could travel up to 80.47 kilometers per full charge.